-Students receive credit for honors coursework and for being an "Honors Program Graduate" on their transcript.
+Students receive credit for Honors coursework and for being an "Honors Program Graduate" on their transcript.
 Additionally, graduates are recognized at the annual Academic Awards Ceremony where they are presented with a medallion to be worn at graduation, and are recognized in the graduation program.
-Participation helps strengthen your resume or vitae and makes students more attractive to an employer, college, and scholarship committee.